garrigoose/Trivia-Night/README.md

 ### Project Proposal

 Create an issue in this repo using the **Project Proposal** issue template and submit it before the proposal submission deadline.
 Make sure you complete **all of the prompts**.
-An example of proposal can be found [here](project_proposal_example.md).
+Use the example proposal found [here](project_proposal_example.md) as a guide.

 Your proposal will be reviewed by your squad lead who will communicate feedback with you directly.